MLopezJ/nRF-Asset-Tracker-through-Coiote-flow/README.md

 ## Modules

-Every one of the following modules speak LwM2M but they do in different dialects
+Every one of the following modules speak LwM2M but they do in different "dialects"

 ![IMG_7647](https://user-images.githubusercontent.com/8351865/219425836-2cc4e559-277a-4578-b148-0e164b27996d.jpg)